NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 gf_getfld() can be used to get all information pertaining to the nth data field in the message.
-The subroutine returns all the unpacked values for each Section and Template in a Fortran 90 derived type gribfield, which is defined in module GRIB_MOD.
+The subroutine returns all the unpacked values for each Section and Template in a Fortran 90 derived type @ref grib_mod::gribfield.
 An option exists that lets the user decide if the subroutine should unpack the Bit-map (if applicable) and the data values or just return the field description information.

-Note that derived type gribfield contains pointers to dynamically allocated space that holds the contents of all arrays, and users are encouraged to free up this memory, when it is no longer needed, by an explicit call to subroutine gf_free().
+Note that derived type @ref grib_mod::gribfield contains pointers to dynamically allocated space that holds the contents of all arrays, and users must free this memory with subroutine gf_free().

 # Extracting GRIB2 Fields from a GRIB2 file